Changissnz/selfinterest/README.md

 prejudice in practice almost always has a tribal representation to it.
 When the individual is failed by both the family and the state, there is problem for them there and problem that follows them forever.
-It is really a toss-up between the family and the state in terms of performance because both institutions utilize definitions predominantly defined by themselves in order to cohesively persist.
-The petty squabbles over property and power games are frequent occasions in families of wealth above the median, phenomena rich for dramatization showcasing the intrigue in the intersection of family and wealth.
+It is really a toss-up between the family and the state in terms of performance because both institutions utilize definitions predominantly defined by themselves, in order to cohesively persist.
+The petty squabbles over property and power games are frequent occasions in families of wealth above the median, phenomena rich for dramatization showcasing the intrigue in the reactive intersection of family and wealth.
 A state that allows for freedom of the individual seldom takes the additional step of sponsoring any arbitrary individual without also observing their familial background as well as achievements in wealth and other areas.
+This goes to support the idea that any patriotism from individual, family, or sub-collective alike must be questionable.